masibw/goone/README.md

 - gorp
 - gorm

+You can add types to detect sql query.

 # Options
 You can use the `-go_one.configPath` option at runtime to determine if you want to use a specified types.